 Adult finalist: In the Stillness

 This summer, we launched our Words of the Wild nature writing competition, encouraging people to send us stories inspired by Scotland’s wildlife and wild places.
 We had a fantastic response, with over 500 entries submitted.
-Below, you can read the entry from one of our adult finalists, Hannah Murphy.
-We will be announcing the winners of the competition at our 60th anniversary event at the Scottish Parliament on 13 November.
+Below, you can read the entry from our adult winner, Hannah Murphy.

 In the Stillness